Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Gibbsian line ensembles and the main result

-Let $\{H^N,H^{RW,N}\}_{N\in\mathbb{N}}$ be a sequence of local interaction and random walk Hamiltonians and let $\Lambda_d^N=\frac{1}{N}\mathbb{Z}$.
-In this section we make the key assumptions on the interaction Hamiltonian $H^N$ and the underlying random walk bridge measure constructed with single jump distribution given by random walk Hamiltonian $H^{RW,N}$.
-The two convexity assumptions A1 (convexity on $H^N$) and A2 (convexity of $H^{RW,N}$) ensures the key monotone coupling for two line ensembles.
-A3 assumes that $H^N$ is approximating the exponential Hamiltonian function $H(x) = e^x$.
-A4 assumes another key ingredient, the KMT type coupling between the underlying random walk bridge measures and Brownian bridges measure.
-The existence of such coupling for random walk bridges is the main topic studied as in \cite{DW}.\\
+In this section we make four key assumptions on the interaction Hamiltonians and the random walk Hamiltonians.
+The convexity assumptions A1 and A2 are used to show the crucial monotone coupling Lemma~\ref{lem:monotone}.
+The assumption A3 ensures that interaction Hamiltonians approach $\Ham(x) = e^x$.
+The assumption A4 is about another important ingredient, the KMT type coupling between random walk bridges and Brownian bridges.
+The existence of such coupling for random walk bridges is the main topic studied in \cite{DW}.\\

-{ \bf Assumption A1.} $H:(\R\cup \{\pm \infty\})^6 \to \mathbb{R}$ satisfies the following properties:
+{ \bf Assumption A1.} $\Hamd$ satisfies the following properties: